theticketfairy/tf-checkout-react-sample/README.md

 ## `BillingInfoContainer`
 The component is responsible for managing the billing information during the checkout process.
 It provides a form that allows users to enter their billing information, including addresses and ticket holders' information.
 Props interface extends [Login Modal Interface](#login), [Register Modal Interface](#register), [Forgot Password Modal Interface](#forgot-password).

+Component includes also phone field, which validation functionality is provided by Twilio and integrated into the component.
+It provides an additional layer of verification and security during the ticket purchase process.

 <details open>